Editor, Webmaster: Phil Cartwright Editor@earlyjas.org

 never used it.
 He refused to learn to read notes.

 Sidney had three loves music, fishing, and cooking.
-His parents were worried about his future since they
+His parents were worried about his future since they didn't

-exit from the band by arriving late or not at all to gigs.
+band by arriving late or not at all to gigs.

 The Eagle Band with Willie "Bunk" Johnson proved to be a good move for Sidney around 1911.
 The other